Themishau/OnlineBlogPostSite/README.md

-# Anki Flashcards Online Project
+# Blog Posts Online Project

 This project aims to create an online platform for users to access and study Anki flashcards.
 It leverages Docker to manage MySQL and MongoDB instances, ensuring a consistent and isolated development environment.